Panic and agoraphobia

 There are a number of resources you could use on your own or preferably together with your therapist to help you address some of the symptoms of panic disorder and/or agoraphobia.

-The High Res website offers a range of self-help resources that help serving and ex-serving ADF members and their families manage stress and build resilience.
+Our Self-help tools and the High Res app offer a range of self-help resources that help serving and ex-serving ADF members and their families manage stress and build resilience.

 Relax your body and slow your breathing when you’re feeling anxious